First posted 24 May 2010 on Liquorature.

 I always admire some level of originality, whether it is in food, drink, a book, movies or simply the way something looks.
 In an era of mass production and conformity, too much of what we buy or see is an exact copy of the same thing we bought or saw somewhere else.
 On that basis, I was quite happy to see Demerara Distillers’ square, tall bottle of the El Dorado Single Barrel ICBU when it was presented at the April 2010 session of the club, and since it was not only a rum, but from Guyana, I knew I was in for something interesting.
 Maybe the review would not be positive, but at least I would not have been bored during the sampling.

-The El Dorado rum is made with the only wooden pot still remaining in the world, from Plantation Uitvlught (hence the ICBU in the name), where a sugar factory has been functioning since 1753.
+The El Dorado rum is made with the French Savalle Heritage Still from Plantation Uitvlugt (hence the ICBU marque), where a sugar factory has been functioning since 1753.
 It appears to be a blend as opposed to something specific and aged on its own, which is why once again there is no official age on the bottle – regular readers of my rum commentary will know this to be a personal bugbear of mine, though admittedly DDL is better than most in identifying senior blends with the age of the youngest component.
-Still, as it is somewhat lighter than the Special Reserve 15 year old – this may come from the fact that it does originate from a single barrel – I venture a guess that the main component of the blend is a ten or twelve year old (it is a curious matter that the DDL site makes no mention of this rum at all).
+Still, as it is somewhat lighter than the Special Reserve 15 year old – this may come from the fact that it does originate from a single barrel – I venture a guess that the main component of the blend is a ten or twelve year old (see other notes below this review).
+It is a curious matter that the DDL site makes no mention of this rum at all, at this time (2010).

 Neat it was a pleasant sipper; to my mind the smoothness of the taste was defeated by the somewhat harsher tannins and woodsy tastes the nose had hinted at.
 In recent years, the only DDL offering I have had was the stellar 21 year old (also reviewed on this site), and there the sharp tang of wood (I’m not yet so refined as to tell you what kind) was quite muted and blended well into the overall flavour profile.
 Here, less effort had been put in and the taste was therefore more pronounced.
 Not really in a bad way, but it did put off the sweetness of the rum quite a bit, and made it somewhat drier.
 Nutmeg and cinnamon came through clearly on the palate, along with coconut and vanilla, all somewhat overwhelmed by the pungency of the wood bite.
 I liked it better on ice, all things considered, and yes, as a mixer it’s excellent.
 The finish is long, and the burn lingers and that is not necessarily pleasant for all: it was not for me.